-4.4.2.6 Detailed Guidelines for PDU Set Marking Semantics
+4.4.2.6 Guidelines for PDU Set Marking

 4.4.2.6.2 PDU Set Importance Field

-NOTE: These detailed guidelines are FFS.

 4.4.2.6.2.1 General

-The PDU sets that contain audio data are set with highest importance compared with other media PDU sets.
-PDU sets that belong to audio media are set with an importance value b0000.
+The PDU sets that contain audio data shall be set with highest importance compared with other media PDU sets.

 NOTE: PDU sets that carry immersive audio data are not set with highest importance compared with other media PDU sets.
 The importance value of immersive audio PDU sets is FFS.

 The PDU sets that contains the reference frames present in the video bitstream are set with higher importance compared with non-reference frames present in the video bitstream.
-The Intra Random Access Pictures (IRAP) pictures such as Instantaneous Decoder Refresh (IDR) frames, Clean Random Access (CRA) frames, Broken Link Access (BLA) frames and Gradual decoding refresh (GDR) frames are very important in a video stream and are set with higher importance.
-The importance value for such pictures can be set to b0001.
+The Intra Random Access Pictures (IRAP) pictures such as Instantaneous Decoder Refresh (IDR) frames, Clean Random Access (CRA) frames and Broken Link Access (BLA) frames are very important in a video stream and shall be set with higher importance.

 In video coding, temporal scalability is the option to decode only some of the frames in a video stream instead of the whole stream.
 This enables a media server to reduce the bitrate sent towards viewers who doesn’t have enough bitrate or CPU to handle the whole stream.
 Pictures with lowest temporal identifier value are used as reference pictures in the bitstream and are important for decoding the dependent frames.